adaltas/node-csv/README.md

 [![Build Status](https://secure.travis-ci.org/wdavidw/node-csv-parse.png)](http://travis-ci.org/wdavidw/node-csv-parse)

-This project is part of the [CSV module](https://github.com/wdavidw/node-csv) and parse input CSV text into arrays or objects.
+This project is part of the [CSV module](https://github.com/wdavidw/node-csv) and is a parser converting input CSV text into arrays or objects and implementing the Node.js `stream.Transform` API.
+It is also providing a simple callback-base API for converniency.
 It is both extremely easy to use and powerfull.
 It was released since 2010 and is tested against very large dataset by a large community.

 [The full documentation of the CSV parser is available here](http://www.adaltas.com/projects/node-csv/).

 Note
 ----

 This module is to be considered in alpha stage.
 It is part of an ongoing effort to split the current CSV module into complementary modules with a cleaner design and the latest stream implementation.
 However, the code has been imported with very little changes and you should feel confident to use it in your code.

 Usage
 -----

 Run `npm install csv` to install the full csv module or run `npm install csv-parse` if you are only interested by the CSV parser.

 Use the callback style API for simplicity or the stream based API for scalability.

 ### Using the callback API

 The parser receive a string and return an array inside a user-provided callback.
 This example is available with the command `node samples/callback.js`.

 ```javascript
 var parse = require('csv-parse');